-Actions taken by your organization in 2020 to support emissions reductions from buildings. a) Do you have a strategy to reduce emissions from stationary sources?
-(Y/N) Yes b) Whether you have a strategy or not, briefly describe your organization's plans to continue reducing emissions from stationary sources: I. Over the medium-term term (1-5 years) Refer to the Plans to Continue Reducing Emissions in 2027 and Beyond section of the 2020 CCAR.
+- a) Do you have a strategy to reduce emissions from stationary sources?
+(Y/N) - b) Whether you have a strategy or not, briefly describe your organization's plans to continue reducing emissions from stationary sources: - Over the medium-term term (1-5 years) Refer to the Plans to Continue Reducing Emissions in 2021 and Beyond section of the 2020 CCAR. - II.
+Over the long term (6-10 years)

-II.
-Over the long term (6-10 years)Refer to the Plans to Continue Reducing Emissions in 2027 and Beyond section of the 2020 CCAR.
+Refer to the Plans to Continue Reducing Emissions in 2021 and Beyond section of the 2020 CCAR.